Stages of Auto DevOps

 This is an optional step, since many projects don’t have a Kubernetes cluster available.
 If the requirements are not met, the job is silently skipped.

-Review Apps are temporary application environments based on the branch’s code so developers, designers, QA, product managers, and other reviewers can actually see and interact with code changes as part of the review process.
+Review apps are temporary application environments based on the branch’s code so developers, designers, QA, product managers, and other reviewers can actually see and interact with code changes as part of the review process.
 Auto Review Apps create a Review App for each branch.

 Auto Review Apps deploy your application to your Kubernetes cluster only.
 If no cluster is available, no deployment occurs.